Orisabunmi: Early life

 Folake Aremu was a native of Olla, Kwara State, Nigeria and attended Ilu Ola Primary School and Secondary Commercial College, Eruku.

 Career

 Folake Aremu was a teacher for two years and later as a secretary at Sunny Radio in Ilorin, before going into the movie industry.
-Jimoh Aliu also known as Aworo was the one that introduced her to theatre in the 1980s.
+Jimoh Aliu also known as Aworo was the one who introduced her to theatre in the 1980s.
 She soon started appearing in movies produced by Aworo.
-She first appeared on a stage play known as Ori Ma Binu.
-She rose to fame from her role in Arelu as Orisabunmi (which translated literarily as gift from the gods) in 1987.
+She first appeared in a stage play known as Ori Ma Binu.
+She rose to fame from her role in Arelu as Orisabunmi (which translated literarily as a gift from the gods) in 1987.

 She married Jimoh Aliu six years after they met and they later divorced.
 She died four months after the passing of her ex-husband, Aworo on 5 January 2021.